hww/open-goal-type-system-cl/README.md

 ## Status

-Work in progress

-~~It is mostly works, the test code in deftype.rkt file parsing the file all-types.gc with 34k lines of code.
+It is mostly works, the test code in deftype.rkt file parsing the file all-types.gc with 34k lines of code.
 As result it is defining 1539 types and 89 enums.
-For a futue development reuired only a bugfixing and making better error messaging with Racket exeptions handling and Syntax locations.~~
+For a futue development reuired only a bugfixing and making better error messaging with Racket exeptions handling and Syntax locations.

 ## Files